MarcAntoineRaymond/GomenHashai/README.md

 Deploy the entire setup in one command with Helm.

 Includes webhook deployment, certificates (with cert-manager), and RBAC.

+The provided Helm chart follows Kubernetes security best practices out of the box.

 ### 📰 Logging